EndPointCorp/end-point-blog/2023/03/getting-started-with-java-using-vscode.md

 ### Step 3: Use the extension pack

 Once the installation is complete, a "Get Started with Java Development" screen is displayed.
-The first item on this screen is "Get your runtime ready" with a "Install JDK" button.
+The first item on this screen is "Get your runtime ready" with an "Install JDK" button.
 We already have a JDK installed, so we can skip this.
 The remaining items on the screen are helpful to review, as they give a brief overview of the features we have just added to our editor.

 To ensure our JDK and extension pack are working together correctly, click **File > New file...**.
 You will be prompted to choose a file type.
 Enter "Java" and select "Java Class".
-You will be prompted for a file name, enter `HelloWorld.java`.
+You will be prompted for a file name.
+Enter `HelloWorld.java`.
 You will then be prompted to choose where to save the file.
 Create a new directory somewhere, and save the file inside of the newly created directory.

 The file `HelloWorld.java` is now open in our editor.
 Add the following text to the file: